errose28/DotfilesLibrary/README.md

-# Rodots
+# Robot Framework DotfilesLibrary

-- Use [Robot Framework](http://robotframework.org) to automate deploying dotfiles and other configurations.
+- A library for using [Robot Framework](http://robotframework.org) to automate deploying dotfiles and other configurations.

-## Implementation
+## Usage

-- Symlinking of dotfiles is handled by `LinkDotfiles.py`.
-    - This is a configurable Robot Framework library implemented in Python.
+- Place the *source/DotfilesLibrary* folder somewhere in your python path, or pass its location to robot using its --pythonpath flag.

 - `LinkDotfiles.py` is imported as a library in `DeployDotfiles.resource`, which also adds keywords for running commands interactively and installing from package managers.
     - This resource file can be imported to robot files to automate setup tasks for new systems, including dotrfiles deployment and package installation.

+- The library can then be used within robot framework test suites.

 ## Status